-Prerequisite: Economics 1a-1B, or six or more units in home economics.
-162a.
-Standards of living; size, composition, income and expenditures of American households; study of the factors which have developed the modern household and which influence its activities and its selection and utilization of goods and services.
+Prerequisite: Economics 1A, 1B, or six or more units in home economics.
+First half-year: Standards of living; size, composition, income and expenditures of American households; study of the factors which have developed the modern household and which influence its activities and its selection and utilization of goods and services.

-162B.
-Readings and reports of recent literature and discussion of the trends in the development of the art of consumption.
+Second half-year: Readings and reports of recent literature and discussion of the trends in the development of the art of consumption.

-164. Household Sanitation.
-(2) II.
+164. Household Sanitation, (2) II.

-Miss GRAY
+Miss Gray